Commercial kitchen

 Pest Control for UK Restaurants: Everything You Need to Know

-Effective pest control is important in many different areas and industries, but perhaps none more so than the restaurant and food service industry.
-Many pest species can contaminate food and make people sick, and nothing will destroy the reputation of a restaurant faster than even a rumour that it has a pest control problem.
+Effective pest control is important in many industries, but perhaps none more so than the restaurant and food service sector.
+Many pest species can contaminate food and make people ill, and nothing destroys a restaurant's reputation faster than even a rumour of a pest problem.

 Restaurants also have a legal responsibility to protect customers' health, and pest control is part of that.